 How do I find a food distributor?

-There are many food distributors across the US — and the world.
+There are many food and beverage distributors across the US — and the world.
 When you’re looking for a good distributor for your CPG, consider what kind of company you want to work with.

 Find out more in our dedicated guide: How CPGs Find Distributors (Insider Secrets about Food Distribution)

 Which is the best for a CPG?

 Let’s take a look at the top 20 food distributors in the US, so you can figure out which will match up best with your brand.